15 Foods NOT to EAT on a Cruise

 Ready to pile your plate high with the tempting buffet options on a cruise?
 Well, hold on!
 Before diving into jumbo shrimp, sushi, and potato salad, you might want to rethink your choices.
 From soggy fries to watery scrambled eggs and cardboard bacon, dangers may be lurking in those steam trays that could ruin your meal—and your cruise vacation.

 The good news?
-Navigating the cruise ship buffet doesn’t have to feel like walking through a minefield, where the wrong could spell disaster.
+Navigating the cruise ship buffet doesn’t have to feel like walking through a minefield, where one wrong choice could spell disaster.
 You can dodge the “iffy” food options and enjoy a meal worth savoring.

 Ready to steer clear of trouble and feast without fear?
 Let’s find out which buffet foods are best left on the counter.